 - Stretching is more important post-training because it improves flexibility which allows you to train your muscles at their greatest length.
 Stretching is recommended in the cool-down segment of an exercise routine coupled with light cardio.
 This will diminish muscle soreness related to a hard weightlifting session.

 - Self-myofascial release methods have become very popular due to the release of many Theraguns and massage tools.
 Although keeping it as simple as pinning a muscle against a lacrosse ball or using a foam roller to target trigger points are just as effective.

 Here is a beginners template to get you through 1 day of training.
 With a structure like the one displayed you can create your own training circuit with 6 exercises varying muscle groups, incorporating appropriate rests, and doing a workout that makes sense.
 I have created an Upper and lower body split with an intended desire to build muscle and strength.
 Now all that is left is doing it.

 |Legs – Pitshark Squats||3×10||Moderate|

 |Rest period||30-90 seconds per set of 10-15 reps|

 The best part of being a beginner is the process of learning the ins and outs of weight training.
-Lifting weights has never been a one size fits all.
+Lifting weights has never been one-size-fits-all.
 You can always apply your own creative approach and techniques to improve your skillset.
 I always look forward to helping beginners with their training goals and achieving a higher level of fitness.
-Contact me at [email protected] for more information on how you can take your weight training to the next level.
+Contact me via email for more information on how you can take your weight training to the next level.